Equitable Interest Definition

 Trust

-The beneficiary of a trust is among the common examples of a person holding equitable interest.
+The beneficiary of a trust has an equitable interest in the assets held within the trust, even though the legal title belongs to the trustee.
 While the trustee holds the title to the asset, the beneficiary may claim equitable interest and legal ownership of the trust in certain ways.
 Such conditions include instances when the trustee misuses the asset or violates the terms of the trust[6].

 Lease Option